palanithangaraj/ionspace/README.md

  ## Next Steps

- - Customize the bucket by passing options to `s3.NewBucketV2`, such as versioning, encryption, tags, etc.
+ - Customize the platform, such as versioning, encryption, tags, etc.
  - Add additional AWS resources (e.g., IAM roles, DynamoDB tables) by importing and using other Pulumi AWS SDK packages.
  - Explore Pulumi’s Go SDK patterns, such as component resources and functions.
  - Integrate infrastructure as code into your CI/CD pipelines.